xayanide/rbxmoduleloader/README.md

 local ReplicatedStorageService = game:GetService("ReplicatedStorage")
 require(ReplicatedStorageService.MainModule)()
 ```
 Take note of its RunContext: `Client`.
-This will load the modules found in `ReplicatedStorage` and store them in the `shared` global variable, making them globally accessible on other client scripts.
+This will load the modules found in `ReplicatedStorage` and store them in the `shared` global variable, making them globally accessible on other kinds of scripts for the client.

 2. Make a `ModuleScript` inside `ReplicatedStorage` that follows the design pattern: